top of page

 Victor J Andrew High School Music Directors

-Mark D. Iwinski has been the director of bands at Victor J. Andrew High School since 2010.
+Mark D. Iwinski (VJA class of ‘02) has been the director of bands at Victor J. Andrew High School since 2010.
 He is the third director since the opening of Andrew High School in 1977.
-In addition to conducting three concert bands and percussion ensemble, his instructional roles include overseeing the Marching Thunderbolts, Pep Band, Jazz Ensembles, and conductor of the Pit Orchestra.
-Prior to his appointment at Andrew high school, Mr. Iwinski served as director of bands at Lincoln Middle School in Schiller Park, Illinois.
+In addition to conducting two concert bands and percussion ensembles, his instructional roles include overseeing the Marching Thunderbolts, Pep Band, Jazz Ensembles, and conductor of the Pit Orchestra.
+Prior to his appointment at Andrew High School, Mr. Iwinski served as director of bands at Lincoln Middle School in Schiller Park, Illinois.
 Mr. Iwinski graduated from Illinois State University in 2007 where he earned his Bachelor's of Music Education degree, graduating on the Dean’s List.
-Additional education includes a Masters of Music in Education degree at VanderCook College of Music, conferred in July of 2017.
+Additional education includes a Master of Music in Education degree at VanderCook College of Music, conferred in July of 2017.

-Mr. Iwinski has received four Citations of Excellence from the National Band Association and was a 2019 recipient of the Chicagoland Outstanding Music Educator Award.
-He has served as an adjudicator for various band festivals and solo/ensemble contests across the state of Illinois and has been a clinician to schools in the Chicago area.
-Professional memberships include the National Association for Music Education and the National Band Association.
+Mr. Iwinski has received five Citations of Excellence from the National Band Association and was a 2019 recipient of the Chicagoland Outstanding Music Educator Award.
+He serves as an adjudicator for various band festivals and solo/ensemble contests across the state of Illinois and has been a clinician to schools in the Chicago area.
+Professional memberships include the National Association for Music Education, the National Band Association, and is currently the Illinois State Chair of the American School Band Directors Association.
+Most importantly, he is a proud husband to Tiffany and father of three amazing children, Nora, William, and Johanna.

 PT.JPG

-Tenor Peder Reiff has been singing and teaching in the Chicago area for over twenty years and can frequently be found singing in the choruses of the Lyric Opera, Chicago Symphony, and Grant Park Music Festival.
-In addition to chorus work, Mr Reiff has been seen throughout the country as a soloist with such companies as The Fort Wayne Symphony, The Northwest Indiana Symphony, Chautauqua Symphony, Opera Illinois, Apollo Chorus, and the Chicago Master Singers.
+Tenor Peder Reiff, Voice Instructor, has been singing and teaching in the Chicago area for over twenty years and can frequently be found singing in the choruses of the Lyric Opera, Chicago Symphony, and Grant Park Music Festival.
+In addition to chorus work, Mr. Reiff has been seen throughout the country as a soloist with such companies as The Fort Wayne Symphony, The Northwest Indiana Symphony, Chautauqua Symphony, Opera Illinois, Apollo Chorus, and the Chicago Master Singers.

-As a teacher, Peder’s students are known for their vocal clarity and musical flexibility within a number of styles.
+As a teacher, Mr. Reiff’s students are known for their vocal clarity and musical flexibility within a number of styles.
 They have been seen performing in such varied places as the Lyric Opera of Chicago, Drury Lane Music Theater, and the House of Blues in styles ranging from classical to music theater, country, pop, and ska.
-Peder currently resides in Westchester, IL with his wife and three children.

 bottom of page